Cathy G. Johnson

 My first graphic novel, Jeremiah, debuted in 2013, and was published by One Percent Press in 2015.
 My second book Gorgeous was published by Koyama Press in 2016.
 My upcoming book The Breakaways is coming from First Second 2019.

 In addition to my artwork, I am also an educator and scholar.
-I teach various art classes and workshops throughout New England and North America.
-In 2017 I earned my masters degree in Teaching + Learning in Art + Design from the Rhode Island School of Design.
-I share my experience and research on my education website, ComicArtEd.com!
+I have been teaching various art classes and workshops throughout New England and North America.
+I have been teaching since 2012, and earned my masters degree in Teaching + Learning in Art + Design from the Rhode Island School of Design in 2017.
+I share my experience and research on my education website, ComicArtEd.com.
 I also co-host a scholarship podcast where we talk about comics in historical + educational contexts, called Drawing a Dialogue.

 Co-founder and organizer of the Rhode Island Independent Publishing Expo, awarded a project grant from the Rhode Island State Council for the Arts in 2015.